OnePlus 7T release date, price, news and features

 The company has now brought its 90Hz refresh rate technology to the standard OnePlus 7T.
 Originally, it was a feature just on the Pro range of handsets from OnePlus but now it has brought it to the cheaper version of the phone.

-The camera array on the back of the phone has changed to a circular look too.
-The phone comes with a frosted glass back.
+The camera array on the back of the phone has changed to a circular look too, but apart from that it looks largely similar to the OnePlus 7.
+The phone comes with a frosted glass back, and it'll come in a variety of colors including the Glacier Blue you can see at the top of this page.

 OnePlus 7T OS and specs